taskcluster/taskcluster-docs/src/reference/index.md

 ---
-title: TaskCluster Reference
+title: Taskcluster Reference
 ---

-This portion of the TaskCluster documentation contains reference material.
+This portion of the Taskcluster documentation contains reference material.
 Consult the [manual](/manual) for the background to this information.

 For each service or library, the main page is based on the project's README,